We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 The working group will be responsible for the management, implementation and evaluation of the Community Engagement Strategy.
 This Working Group will comprise of a cross-departmental group of staff, including, but not limited to:

-1. Director of Innovation and Performance, who is responsible for overseeing the Communications and Engagement Policy and review of communications and engagement evaluations
+1. Executive Human Resources Business Partner, who is responsible for overseeing the Communications and Engagement Policy and review of communications and engagement evaluations

-2. Communications Coordinator, who is responsible for overseeing the overall delivery of the strategy
+2. Senior Communications Officer, who is responsible for overseeing the overall delivery of the strategy

 The findings and outcomes of the quarterly meetings will inform future practice and will be communicated across the organisation.